 Compensation and Management Development Committee.
 The Compensation and Management Development Committee (the "Compensation Committee") assists the Board in ensuring that the officers and key management of the Company are effectively compensated in terms of salaries, supplemental compensation, and other benefits that are internally equitable and externally competitive.
 The Compensation Committee is also responsible for reviewing and assessing the talent development and succession management actions concerning the officers and key employees of the Company.
-For fiscal 2008, the Compensation Committee consisted of James A. Henderson (Chairperson), Mark C. DeLuzio, and Ray J. Hillenbrand.
-Stuart A. Taylor, II was appointed to the Compensation Committee effective December 18, 2008.
-During the fiscal year ended September 30, 2008, the Compensation

-Committee held four meetings.
+For fiscal 2008, the Compensation Committee effective December 18, 2008.
+During the fiscal year ended September 30, 2008, the Compensation Committee held four meetings.
 Each member of the Compensation Committee is independent as defined by the New York Stock Exchange listing standards.